frsche/dwmblocksrs/README.md

       left_separator: " "
 ```

+Run the statusbar with `dwmblocksrs -c example_config.yaml` or move the config file to `~/.config/dwmblocksrs/dwmblocksrs.yaml`.

 The above config file produces the following statusbar in dwm:
 ```
  墳 49%    So.
 06. März 2022  16:13